Local-global principles for norm one tori over semi-global fields: Preliminaries

-Let $T$ be a complete discrete valued ring with fraction field $K,$ residue field $\kappa $ and $t \in T$ a parameter.
-Let $F$ be a function field in one variable over $K$ and $\XX$ a regular proper model of $F$ with the reduced special fibre $X $ a union of regular curves with only normal crossings.
+Let $T$ be a complete discretely valued ring with fraction field $K,$ and residue field $\kappa $.
+Let $t \in T$ be a parameter.
+Let $F$ be the function field of a smooth, projective, geometrically integral curve over $K$ and $\XX$ be a regular proper model of $F$ with the reduced special fibre $X$ a union of regular curves with only normal crossings.
 Let $\PP$ be a non-empty finite set of closed points of $X$ that contains all the closed points of $X$ where distinct irreducible components of $X$ meet.
 Let $\mathcal{U}$ be the set of connected components of the complement of $\PP$ in $X$ and let $\mathcal{B}$ be the set of branches $(P, U)$ with $P \in \PP$ and $U \in \mathcal{U}$ with $P$ in the closure of $U$.